J1marotta/ROR-Koalified/README.md

 #####  OUTCOMES SUMMARY
-	I personally feel this was a failure overall for a two week sprint, losing two days to idea creation and another two days to a wedding, over the friday saturday.
-I missed almost all the major targets. testing on deployment also revealed several more problems

-	STATUS : Failure Overall
+	This was a hugely humbling experience for me; I was naive about how much time everything would take to implement, and My time management skills needed huge improvements.

 ###### _Lessons learned_
- 	Time management, expectation vs reality is a big factor here, the idea behind using a template actually cost me time.
+ 	Time management, expectation vs reality is a big factor here, Using the template for example compounded time issues, when trying to style on top of the template css.

-### TESTS - I have zero effective test coverage, which immediately disqualifies this app from being useful.
+	I spend hours trying to learn and implement a feature only to run into errors and have to start from scratch.

+	I would also like to in the future have implemented much more testing from much earlier in the development cycle, trying to develop a TDD mentality.